zuiko21/minimOS/hard/roñavid.md

 for transferring each half of the stored byte.

-Back to the bitmap, the shift register will be clocked directly from the 24.576 MHz dot clock, while the 14-bit EPROM addresses are fed from `Q2B` (384 kHz) and beyond.
+Back to the bitmap, the shift register will be clocked directly from the 24.576 MHz dot clock, while the 14-bit EPROM addresses are taken from `Q2B` (384 kHz) and beyond.
 `Q1D` & `Q2A` are however fed directly to the VRAM's `A0` & `A1` lines, as previoulsy
 described (thru *tristate* gates).
 All these division factors may come from more 74HC161s, as *synchronous* counter are needed.